MATLAB based language for generating randomized multiple choice questions: Abstract

 \section{Abstract}

-In this work we describe a simple MATLAB based language which allows to create randomized multiple choice questions with minimal effort.
-This language has been successfully tested at Flinders University by the author in a number of mathematics topics including Numerical Analysis, Abstract Algebra and Partial Differential Equations.
+In this work we present an improved version of a MATLAB based coding language for generating randomised multiple choice questions.
+This language has been successfully tested at Flinders University in quite a few mathematics topics.

+In the second version of this language there are a number of improvements, including \begin{enumerate} \item the so-called hash-tag operators which convert Matlab data structures into mathematics structures in LaTeX format, \item a possibility to keep spike-blocks in separate files and to use pointers to files, \item a few new types of questions, \item the \verb!freeze! command which allows to freeze certain random variables for the generation of alternative incorrect answers, \item the text part \verb!\freeze! command which allows a certain part of a question's text not to be repeated in repeats of the question, \item numerous bugs have been fixed, \item and there are many new examples of questions generated by spike-blocks. \end{enumerate}